laqme/koitieq/_meiaq/03-more-concepts.md

 ### Why do we need intension?

-It turns out that _extension_, i.e. identifying expression with their referents, is not enough for .
+It turns out that _extension_, i.e. identifying expression with their referents, fails to capture some of what we say.
 Suppose that ⟦_Líma_{:.t}⟧ and ⟦_ké joqdoaq po Pérugua_{:.t}⟧ are equal, and refer to Lima (the capital of Peru).
 Then consider the following sentence:

 > _Chı Náo, ꝡá eq ké joqdoaq po Chílegua Líma._{:.t}<br>
 > Nao thinks the capital of Chile is Lima.

-This describes a reasonable belief, but the principle of compositionality would tell us that this would mean the same as
+This describes a reasonable belief.
+But if _Líma_ and _ké joqdoaq…_ mean the same thing, we should be able to swap one out for the other without changing the meaning of the sentence.
+Instead, we get

 > _Chı Náo, ꝡá eq ké joqdoaq po Chílegua ké joqdoaq po Pérugua._{:.t}<br>
 > Nao thinks the capital of Chile is the capital of Peru.